Anomaly Resilient Temporal QoS Prediction using Hypergraph Convoluted Transformer Network: Experiments

 \subsubsection{Statistical Analysis}

-We here present the statistical analysis of the performance of HTCN.
+We now present the statistical analysis of the performance of HTCN.
 Table \ref{tab:ci} displays the analysis across all datasets, using three different confidence limits (CL): 90\%, 95\%, and 99\%.
 For example, a CL of 90\% indicates that the given samples of QoS values are 90\% likely to contain the population's true mean.
 The confidence interval analysis shows that as the CL increases, the range of the interval broadens, indicating greater certainty about capturing the true mean of QoS values, but with a wider range.
 This reflects a trade-off between precision and confidence in the performance estimates of HCTN.

-In summary, HCTN demonstrates superior performance compared to previous methods, with significant improvements in MAE and RMSE across various datasets and training densities.
+HCTN demonstrates superior performance compared to previous methods, with significant improvements in MAE and RMSE across various datasets and training densities.
 It also excels in handling outliers, provides efficient training and prediction times, and benefits from advanced feature integration, including higher-order graph features and multi-granularity temporal features.
-A more detailed experimental analysis, including the impact of cold-start and the influence of various hyperparameters on the performance of HCTN, is presented in Appendices E and F.
+A more detailed experimental analysis, including the impact of cold-start and the influence of various hyperparameters on the performance of HCTN, is presented in Appendices F and G, respectively. {Additionally, Appendix H presents a study on the deployability of HCTN in resource-constrained environments.}